mnguyen0226/rental_gpt_dash/README.md

 - Dalle is possible: As we just need to have a pre-defined prompt and allow user to choose room number... then generate image.
 - All renthop image is online so we can do filtering
 - ChatGPT for listing, theres a button to "List top 5" to do api call making prediction on number of room... then filter.
+- **Can you prepare a document that shows the steps on the deployment process through VT server instead of GCP?**
+- **Share to BlackRock**

 ## Architecture